oslabs-beta/QueryFlow/README.md

   </a>
   </div>

 6. The navigation bar at the top contains the 'All Metrics' page, which shows the average query times of all the different queries run.
-Furthermore, you can compare the performance of these queries with a Redis cache database by clicking the "GET REDIS METRICS" button on this page.
+Furthermore, you can compare the performance of these queries with a Redis database by clicking the "GET REDIS METRICS" button on this page.

   <div align="center">
   <a>